Hadesarchaea

-Hadesarchaea, formerly called the South-African Gold Mine Miscellaneous Euryarchaeal Group, are a class of thermophile microorganisms that have been found in deep mines, hot springs, marine sediments and other subterranean environments.
+Hadesarchaea, formerly called the South-African Gold Mine Miscellaneous Euryarchaeal Group, is a class of thermophile microorganisms that have been found in deep mines, hot springs, marine sediments, and other subterranean environments.

 Nomenclature

-These archaea were initially called South-African Gold Mine Miscellaneous Euryarchaeal Group (SAGMEG) after their initial site of discovery.
+These archaea were initially called South-African Gold Mine Miscellaneous Euryarchaeal Group (SAGMEG), after their initial site of discovery.
 The name Hadesarchaea was proposed by Baker et al. in 2016, a reference to the Greek god of the underworld.

 Phylogeny

 Previously, Hadesarchaea (or SAGMEG) were only known to exist through their distinctive phylogenetic position in the tree of life.
 In 2016, scientists using metagenomic shotgun sequencing were able to assemble several near-full genomes of these archaea.
 It was shown that the genome of Hadesarchaea is approximately 1.5 Megabase pairs in size, which is about 0.5 Mbp smaller than most archaea.
 These archaea have not been successfully cultivated in the laboratory, but their metabolic properties have been inferred from the genomic reconstructions.
 Hadesarchaea may have evolved from a methanogenic ancestor based on the genetic similarity with other methanogenic organisms.